PacktPublishing/Modern-Computer-Vision-with-PyTorch/README.md

 ## What is this book about?
 Deep learning is the driving force behind many recent advances in various computer vision (CV) applications.
 This book takes a hands-on approach to help you to solve over 50 CV problems using PyTorch1.x on real-world datasets.

-You’ll start by building a neural network (NN) from scratch using both NumPy and PyTorch and discover best practices for tweaking an NN's hyperparameters.
-You’ll then perform image classification using convolutional neural networks (CNNs) and transfer learning and understand how they work.
-As you progress, you’ll implement multiple use cases of 2D and 3D multi-object detection, segmentation, human-pose-estimation by learning about the R-CNN family, SSD, YOLO, U-Net architectures, and the Detectron2 platform.
-The book will also guide you in performing facial expression swapping, generating new faces, and manipulating facial expressions as you explore autoencoders and modern generative adversarial networks (GANs).
-You’ll learn how to combine computer vision with NLP techniques, such as LSTM and transformer, and RL techniques, such as Deep Q-learning, to implement OCR, image captioning, object detection, and a self-driving car agent.
-Finally, you'll move your NN model to production on the AWS Cloud.

 By the end of this book, you’ll be able to leverage modern NN architectures to solve over 50 real-world computer vision problems confidently.

 This book covers the following exciting features: